 Residents will appeal to the RMS to adjust the traffic lights at the corner of Tooronga Terrace and King Georges Road to allow for more frequent pedestrian crossings.

-The appeal comes after they lost the battle to save a raised pedestrian cross further down Tooronga Terrace that has been in use since the 1960s which they said acted as a traffic calming measure for rat runners.
+The appeal comes after they lost the battle to save a raised pedestrian crossing further down Tooronga Terrace that has been in use since the 1960s which they said acted as a traffic calming measure for rat runners.

 Georges River Council decided the pedestrian cross should go following legal advice and on the recommendation of the RMS.